Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 Holy Orders

-It was now that Aeneas finally took holy orders, having refused ordination previously on the grounds that he did not want to give up sex (something which did not appear to have been an insuperable obstacle for many other senior churchmen of the day).
+It was now that Aeneas finally took holy orders, having refused ordination previously on the grounds that he did not want to give up sex (something which did not appear to have been an insuperable obstacle for many of his contemporaries).
 His promotion was rapid – a bishop in a year, a cardinal within a decade, and Pope two years after that in 1458.

 He didn’t give up.
 Buoyed by the news that Hungary and Venice were minded to join the crusade, he arranged that all the forces should meet at Ancona on the Adriatic Coast before proceeding.
 But after an arduous journey he reached Ancona to find virtually no-one there.
 A few days later the Venetians did arrive, but the fleet was far smaller than expected.
 It was too late anyway; Pius was dying.
 When the news came of his death a couple of days later, the “crusaders” quickly turned around and went home.
 It was over.